-Math competency will be tested at the beginning of the fall semester for students enrolled in the AD-N program and in the mid-fall for students enrolled in the PN program.
+Math competency will be tested at the beginning of the fall semester for students enrolled in the AD-N program.

-- The Traditional AD-N student must pass a medication calculation competency test with 100% during their Fundamentals and Pharmacology II courses - 2.
+- 1. The Traditional AD-N student must pass a medication calculation competency test with 100% during their Fundamentals and Pharmacology II courses - 2.
 The Advanced Placement AD-N student must pass medication calculation competency test with 100% during Pharmacology II. - 3.
-The PN student must pass a medication calculation competency test with 100% accuracy in the Pharmacology1course. - 4.
-All students will be allowed three (3) attempts - 5.
-With each unsuccessful attempt, students are expected to remediate areas of deficiency. - 6.
-Remediation may be done through peer tutoring, self-directed study, or another dosage calculation product. - 7.
-Unsuccessful demonstration of math competency after three (3) failed attempts may result in possible failure of the course and the student may not be allowed to progress in the program. - 8.
+All students will be allowed three (3) attempts - 4.
+With each unsuccessful attempt, students are expected to remediate areas of deficiency. - 5.
+Remediation may be done through peer tutoring, self-directed study, or another dosage calculation product. - 6.Unsuccessful demonstration of math competency after three (3) failed attempts may result in possible failure of the course and the student may not be allowed to progress in the program. - 7.
 Student will be required to complete a focused review after the first attempt, as determined by instructor.